APEX-JOAQUIN-ROVIRA/GitRepoAddedFiles/README.md

 ## Usage

-Set environment variables or configure the `.env` file with the following variables
+Set environment variables or configure the `.env` file with the following variables:

 - `GH_TOKEN=<YOUR_GITHUB_TOKEN>`, GitHub access token to be used for login.
 - `BRANCH=master`, Search for commits in this branch.